 What do your Governors do?

-Nutley has 6 Full Governing Board meeting a year.
+Nutley has 6 Full Governing Board meetings a year.

 The board is made up as follows: